🏠 What a Professional Drywall Finish Should Look Like

 Professional drywall finishing involves multiple steps:

-👉 Each step plays a role in how the wall looks after painting.
+Each step plays a role in how the wall looks after painting.
+Skipping any of these steps can lead to noticeable flaws.

 🎨 Why Texture Matching Is Critical